 This makes around 4 ounces of deodorant.
 It fits into the container in the photo above perfectly.

-Light the stove and keep it on the low setting.
+If you decide to use a glass jar instead of a double boiler, light the stove and keep it on the low setting.
 Add the shea butter, beeswax pellets, and coconut oil to the glass jar and allow it to melt completely.